Revised June 2013

 Any formal action as defined in Section 7 of this article taken during a meeting of the membership, regular or special, supersedes any action of the Board of Directors.

 A written notice of the Annual Business Meeting or special member meetings shall be given not less than 20 and not more than 90 days before the date of the meeting to each member.
 Such written notice may be given personally, by electronic transmission (facsimile, electronic mail or other electronic means) or by mail, or other means of written communication addressed to a member at the address(es) of the member appearing on the membership list of the Society.
 The Annual Meeting [National Conference] registration material is acceptable notice to members for the Annual Business Meeting.
 All such notices shall comply with California Corporations code.

 b.
-A quorum of the Society for the purpose of transacting business at a special meeting shall be 25 percent (25%) of the Professional, Honorary Life and Emeritus members in good standing.
+A quorum of the Society for the purpose of transacting business at a special meeting shall be 25 percent (25%) of the Professional, and Emeritus members in good standing.
 Proxy votes shall be counted under the conditions given in Section (a) above.

 c.
 A quorum of the Board of Directors shall consist of a majority of the membership of the Board.

 d.
 A quorum of Committees, either standing or special, shall be a majority of the membership of the Committee members.

 The Society shall publish a scientific journal named the American Journal of Enology and Viticulture.

 The Publications Committee shall consist of the President, the Science Editor (as Chairperson), the Managing Editor as a non-voting member, and Associate Editors, as may be necessary for the proper functioning of the committee and other Professional members as appointed by the Board of Directors.
 Individuals who are not members of the Society may also serve as Associate Editor based on their expertise at the discretion of the Science Editor and President.

 The Science Editor shall recommend to the Board of Directors the appointment of Associate Editors.